NLB Overdrive

 Paper Prototype of Earn Badges

-There was no big update between the gamification paper prototype and mid-fidelity prototype.
-The yellow progress indicator around the badge expresses how far the user needs to go before hitting the next level.
-The book interests can still be edited on this page.
+No major changes were made between the gamification paper prototype and the mid-fidelity prototype.
+The yellow progress indicator around each badge shows how close the user is to reaching the next level.
+Users can still edit their book interests on this page.

 Mid-fidelity Prototype of Earn Badges